matthew822-e/8-bit-floating-point-IEEE-754-standard/README.md

 programming language designed to run on an embedded system without any hardware floating-point support.

-src/kifp.c is Api for the Zuon programming language to give Floating points functionality to the program.
+src/kifp.c is a Api for the Zuon programming language to give Floating points functionality to the program.